-- (i) a complaint is an expression of dissatisfaction with how you have been treated or a service or facilities provided by the University.
+- (i) a complaint is an expression of dissatisfaction about how you have been treated, something the University has done or not done, or about the standard of service provided by or on behalf of the University.
 When considering making a complaint you should compare your experience against what the University undertook to provide, or what you might reasonably have expected, and consider how your expectations were not met.
 A complaint is also the way in which to express concerns about the supervision received (e.g. for a dissertation).
 Such complaints should be lodged as soon as possible in order that appropriate actions may be taken, and in any event, before submission of work for assessment.
-Complaints usually involve seeking an identifiable outcome to resolve the issue; - (ii) a complaint of misconduct by a fellow student is treated as an allegation of misconduct under the Student Disciplinary Procedures (Section 3 of this Handbook).
+Complaints usually involve seeking an identifiable outcome to resolve the issue.
+Academic remedy is possible as an outcome if it is proven that you have been academically disadvantaged as a result of unsatisfactory treatment or service by the University - you should not be required to submit a separate academic appeal in order to obtain such a remedy; - (ii) a complaint of misconduct by a fellow student is treated as an allegation of misconduct under the Student Disciplinary Procedures (Section 3 of this Handbook).
 Reports of misconduct and other unacceptable behaviour can be made via the University's reporting tool (this tool is not be used for raising complaints - the procedure for raising complaints is described in 10.4.1-3 below).
-Reporting students do not have the right to appeal the outcome of disciplinary action, but if they are dissatisfied with the University's consideration of the allegation, they may, upon conclusion of proceedings, submit a complaint about the handling of the matter in line with this procedure; - (iii) an academic appeal is a questioning of a decision directly affecting the assessment process (a PEC or Late Authorisation claim) or a decision made by the Programme Assessment Board.
+Reporting students do not have the right to appeal the outcome of disciplinary action, but if they are dissatisfied with the University's consideration of the allegation, they may, upon conclusion of proceedings, submit a complaint about the handling of the matter in line with this procedure; - (iii) an academic appeal is a questioning of a decision directly affecting the assessment process (a PEC or Late Authorisation claim) or a decision made by Handbook of Student Regulations (Taught Programmes) 2023-24: Section 10 2 the Examination Board.
 You may not question the marks awarded but if you feel that there was an error in procedure or examiners did not have all the information available they should have, then this might be the basis of an academic appeal.
 See Section 7 of the 'Handbook of Student Regulations';

 (iv) sometimes several issues may be involved such that it is not immediately clear whether the case should be dealt with as a complaint or an appeal.
-Should this be the case staff and students should consult the Student Casework Team or the Student Appeals and Complaints Office for guidance.
+Should this be the case staff and students should consult the Student Casework Team at as.studentcaseworkteam@northumbria.ac.uk or the Student Appeals and Complaints Office at studentappealsandcomplaints@northumbria.ac.uk for guidance.
 Sometimes it becomes apparent during investigation that the case needs to be reclassified.
-Should this happen, the matter will be discussed with you and the implications of the change in classification explained.
+Should this happen, the implications of the reclassification will be explained to you, but the University's decision on how to proceed will be final.